Keyboard shortcuts

 Vector Expressions and Storage

-The list of files that you will likely need to modify:
+Files you will likely modify:

 src/include/execution/expressions/vector_expression.h